Nomad7/TFCautosplitter/README.md

 - If you encounter any issues at all, please let me know.

-Not all maps are currently supported, but we can add more!.
+Not all maps are currently supported, but we can add more!
 Contact me on Discord to add support for a map, it's quick and easy.

 Most maps expect a certain number of objective completion events.
 Some maps activate completion events every time the player spawns (for various reasons).
 Respawning without restarting the map may cause unexpected issues in some cases (epicenter, hunted, push, warpath).

+Some maps only support one team (cz2 must be run as Blue team).

 ## Thanks